 Are there teaching opportunities whilst I am a research student?

-Can I come and visit the Blavatnik School to find out more?
+Can I come and visit the Blavatnik School of Government to find out more?

 Can I submit professional references?